Pretrained Event Classification Model for High Energy Physics Analysis

 \subsection{GNN Architecture}

-We implement a Graph Neural Network (GNN) architecture that naturally accommodates the point-cloud structure of particle physics data, employing the \texttt{DGL} framework with a \texttt{PyTorch} backend \cite{DGL}\cite{PyTorch}.
+We implement a Graph Neural Network (GNN) architecture that naturally accommodates the point-cloud structure of particle physics data, employing the \texttt{DGL} framework with a \texttt{PyTorch} backend \cite{DGL, PyTorch}.
+The GNN naturally handles graphs of varying node and edge counts through the message-passing framework, without requiring padding or truncation, making it well suited to collision events where the number of reconstructed objects varies from event to event.
 A fully connected graph is constructed for each event, with nodes corresponding to reconstructed jets, electrons, muons, photons, and $\vec{E}_T^{\text{miss}}$.
 The features of each node include the four-momentum $(p_T,\eta,\phi,E)$ of the object with a massless assumption ($E=p_T\cosh\eta$), the b-tagging label (for jets), the charge (for leptons), and an integer labeling the type of object represented by the node.
 We use a placeholder value of 0 for features which are not defined for every node type such as the b-jet tag, lepton charge, or the pseudorapidity of $\vec{E}_T^{\text{miss}}$.
+An explicit masking mechanism was not tested in this work and represents a potential avenue for future improvement.
 We assign the angular distances ($\Delta \eta, \Delta \phi, \Delta R$) as edge features and the number of nodes $N$ in the graph as a global feature.
 We denote the node features $\{\vec x_i\}$, edge features $\{\vec y_{ij}\}$, and global features $\{\vec z\}$.

 The GNN model is based on the graph network architecture described in \cite{graph_nets} using simple multilayer perceptron (MLP) feature functions and summation aggregation.
 The model is comprised of three primary components: an encoder, the graph network, and a decoder.
 In the encoder, three MLPs embed the nodes, edges, and global features into a latent space of dimension 64.
 The graph network block, which is designed to facilitate message passing between different domains of the graph, performs an edge update $f_e$, followed by a node update $f_n$, and finally a global update $f_g$, all defined below.
 The inputs to each update MLP are concatenated.